 If you are having any issues with the site, have a question, an idea to improve the site, or would like to give some feedback - then these can be done in the Feedback Forum and General Assistance sections.

-Finally, the Announcements Section - including Site Rules & Guidelines, Fan Edit & Preservation Rules & FAQ, as well info for Signatures, Links to Downloads, and Spoiler Rules & Spoiler Guides (and much more) may be of use too.
+Finally, the Announcements Section - including Site Rules & Guidelines, Fan Edit & Preservation Rules & FAQ, as well info for Signatures, Links to Downloads, and Plot Spoiler Policy (and much more) may be of use too.

 Please take your time to look around the site before posting - and to also get a feel for the place.
 We are not like reddit or 4chan etc (not that there’s anything wrong with these sites) - we’re just a little different… more of an old-skool site ‘for a more civilised age’… 😉